SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "What's going on here, Twilight?"

-Twilight once again explains everything going on.
-At the end she points at the reflection and says, "Pinkie needs our help."
+Twilight once again explains everything going on before pointing at the reflection.
+"Pinkie needs our help."

 Rainbow speaks to Pinkie's reflection.
 "I'm down to help.
 What can I do for my best friend?"